- Different types of BPH drugs

 - 8.1 % of men reported regular impotence.

 - 6.4 % of men reported decreased libido.

 - 3.7% of men saw a reduced volume of ejaculate.

 Less common side effects included: the growth of male breasts; tenderness, soreness, and pain in male breasts; rashes, allergic reactions, itching, hives, and swelling of the lips and face.

-Some men reported testicular pain, and there was a weak link to increased risk of developing male breast cancer.
+Some men report testicular pain, and there is a mild to moderate risk of developing male breast cancer.

-More recent research also shows that the sexual and cognitive side effects of finasteride can persist for as long as ten years after men stopped taking the drug.
+Recent research also shows that finasteride’s sexual and cognitive side effects can persist for as long as ten years after men stopped taking the drug.

 “Many clinicians are unaware of the scope of the persistent physical and psychological adverse effects of finasteride.
 Symptoms range from minor to severe.”

 The meta-study examined 12 research papers that all showed high percentages (80-90+ percent) showing persistent and long-lasting sexual and psychological side effects.

 A 2011 research paper had the highest percentages: